 We are navigating a time of significant transformation-driven by technology, sustainability, and shifting global trade patterns.
 As such, a key focus of the role is preparing our people and culture for the future.
-This includes fostering adaptability, investing in learning and development, and strengthening leadership capability at operational realities of port life.
-From union out Port Operations apprenticeship engagement and workforce relations to supporting frontline leaders and upholding our safety culture mindset, the role requires credibility, consistency, and collaboration across every part of the business.
+This includes fostering adaptability, investing in learning and development, and strengthening leadership capability at all levels.

+Equally, the Head of People & Culture must maintain a deep connection to the engagement and workforce relations to supporting frontline leaders and upholding our safety culture mindset, the role requires credibility, consistency, and collaboration across every part of the business.